Cars without a DPF

 All Evoque models have diesel particulate filter (DPF) systems fitted.

-Citroen / Peugeot – Particulate filters on French cards are refered to as ‘FAP’ rather than DPF.
+Citroen / Peugeot – Particulate filters on French cars are referred to as ‘FAP’ rather than DPF.
 Very early 1.9 turbo diesel engines made before 2000 are all non FAP, however the 2.0HDi is more of a gamble as there are both FAP and non FAP versions from approx 2001 onwards.
 All newer 2.2 HDi and 1.6HDi engines have FAP based DPF systems fitted as standard, and this includes the Mitsubishi Outlander and Peugeot Hdi models which use the Citroen engines.

 Of all of the diesel car manufacturers, the Citroen / Peugeot ‘FAP’ system, although not immune to its own expensive problems, seems to be the more robust and less delicate of the bunch, especially in relation to short journeys, possibly since they were introduced years ahead of other manufacturers, and use a purpose designed additive, to aid and improve regeneration.

-Honda – all of its I-CTDI engines manufactured
+Honda Cars without a DPF – all of its I-CTDI engines manufactured

 Ford Cars without a DPF – All early 1.8L diesels such as the TDDI and TDCi did not have a DPF.
 Ford added a DPF to all 2.0 TDCi’s and 1.6TDCi’s engines

 Kia Ceed 1.6 CRDi engines are rumoured to not have DPF’s fitted as they meet Euro V emissions standards without one.